freitaucher/reinforcement_learning/README.md

   <img src="qlast.png" width=50% />
 </p>

-where the arrow corresponds to the step with maximal q-value at the
+where the arrow corresponds to the step with the maximal q-value.